Karfearsw/KBE_TEST2/OTP/DEPLOYMENT.md

 ## 2. Build output

-The Vite client build emits into `server/public`, and the Vercel function includes those files automatically.
+The Vite client build emits into `server/public`, and the Vercel function bundles those files automatically.
+The same build command also runs the `esbuild` step that produces the server bundle in `dist/`, which is now packaged with the serverless function.
 Keep the default `npm run build` command so that `vite` finishes before the server bundle is produced.

 ## 3. Environment variables